Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Of the three examples I’ve chosen, Eren Yeager is the most different as well as the most similar to Erwin and Willy.
 Attack on Titan is his story.
 We saw him change from the selfish and angry young boy who watched his mother get eaten by a titan, to a dedicated soldier fighting for the survival of humanity, to finally becoming the global threat that everyone feared.

 Eren’s obsession originally was the destruction of all titans.
 He wanted to be the tip of the spear against the man-eaters.
 He even showed no fear of the all-mighty Colossal Titan when the Battle of Trost began.
-After discovering his titan powers, the young soldier began to see himself as even more critical to humanity’s survival and Erwin favoring him as a high priority only furthered this view.
+After discovering his titan powers, the young soldier began to see himself as even more critical to humanity’s survival, and Erwin favoring him as a high priority only furthered this view.

 This all changed during his capture by the Riess family, where he is chained up along with his comrade and friend, Historia.
 He is forced to relive how he actually gained his powers.
 Despite the horrors he has already seen, Eren is broken by the realization that his own father killed most of Riess family and then forced him to become a titan around the time Shiganshina fell at the series’ start.
-The trifecta being that he also now remembered eating his own father not long afterwards.
+The trifecta being that he also now remembered eating his own father not long afterward.
 It was his father’s plan so that Eren could inherit the Founding Titan.

 Eren no longer sees himself as the savior of humanity.
 He sees himself as being worse than the titans for what his father and he himself had done.
 He wholeheartedly agrees to Rod Riess’s plan for Historia to become a titan herself and kill him, taking his powers and relieving himself of the tremendous guilt and agony forced upon him.
 From this point on, Eren begins to see himself as part of a team, becoming less obstinate.
 He still hates titans, but he is no longer blinded by this hate.

-Things takes another twist at the end of the Battle of Shiganshina.
+Things take another twist at the end of the Battle of Shiganshina.
 At the cost of almost the entire Survey Corps, Eren’s hometown is retaken.
 With Mikasa, Levi, and Hanji in tow, they return to the family basement that his father had given him the key to.
 It had been the sole reason why so much blood had been shed since the beginning of the series.

 There, Eren discovers the truth.
 He learns humanity exists outside the walls and that their society is more advanced than the group living on the island.
 He learns his people are called Eldians and are hated by the world for their ancient empire and use of the titans to maintain and expand it.
 But most of all, he learns that the titans are not monsters from hell, but human beings turned into titans by the Marleyans.